To content

 How it made me feel

-While I had taken accessibility seriously before, working closely with people with visual and hearing impairments had a profound effect on me.
-I realized what a huge effect good and bad design can have on someone’s everyday life.
-I stopped taking a lot of things for granted.
+Even though I was familiar with website accessibility, working with people with different degrees of visual impairment and hearing loss had a profound effect on me.
+I realized what a huge effect good and bad digital design can have on someone’s everyday life.

-After this project, great accessibility is always a top priority for me in new projects.
+“Fejjan För Alla” was the most humbling project I’ve ever been a part of.
+Since then, great accessibility is always a top priority for me when taking on new design work.
 It also made me start giving talks on this topic.
-It’s my favorite thing to talk about.

 Much responsive Many CSS Very breakpoint So media query Such HTML Wow